TheCalculatorsHub

 How I used min/max to set a planning baseline for a monthly revenue analysis

-In January 2026, I was preparing a business planning document that needed to reference the observed revenue range from the previous 30 months of operation.
+A business planning document I was preparing earlier this year needed to reference the observed revenue range from the previous 30 months of operation.
 I had the monthly figures but needed the minimum, maximum, and range quickly to anchor the discussion of volatility and seasonality in the business model.

 I entered all 30 monthly values into this calculator.
 The minimum was £4,240 (April 2024, a historically slow month) and the maximum was £18,750 (November 2025, the strongest month to date).
 The range of £14,510 represented a 4.4x spread from lowest to highest, which the NIST Engineering Statistics Handbook notes is a useful first indicator of data variability before computing standard deviation.
 I used the min, max, and range as the opening framing for the revenue section of the planning document.
 The calculation took under 2 minutes and gave me a concrete, defensible set of anchor points for the narrative.